foundersandcoders/our-site-v3/src/forms/apply/index.md

       let b = a;
       a = 10;
       ```
       After all three steps above have been completed what are the values of `a` and `b`?
-Please explain your solution as if you're helping someone who is less familiar with programming.
+Please explain your solution as if you're helping someone who is less familiar with JavaScript.

   - type: heading
     label: About you
   - id: name
-    label: Your full name
+    label: Your full legal name
   - id: dob
     label: Date of birth
     type: textdate